Printable – Department By-Laws- September, 2019

 SECTION 5.
-Each National Delegate representing a District shall furnish each Unit in her District a written report of said Convention within thirty (30) days after the Convention.
+Each National Delegate representing a District shall furnish each Unit in the District a written report of said Convention within thirty (30) days after the Convention.

 SECTION 6.
 Should both the National Delegate and alternate representing a District be unable to attend National Convention, the first alternate elected as allowed by National in excess of those named in Article VIII, Section 2(b) and (e), shall represent that District, submitting a report to the District and receive expense money allowed.
 If more than one District is without representation, the first alternate elected as previously stated, shall represent the first District without representation, as listed on the Department list of Districts (First, Second, Third, etc.).
 The second alternate elected shall represent the second listed District without representation (exception – see Section 7).

 SECTION 7.
 If an alternate elected as allowed by National in excess of those named in Article VIII, Section 2(b) and (e), is from the District whose Delegate and Alternate are unable to attend National Convention, she will represent that District, submitting a report and receiving allowed expense money.

 SECTION 1.
 The Department of Michigan, American Legion Auxiliary, shall be governed by the current edition of “Robert’s Rules of Order, Newly Revised” in all questions not covered by the Department Constitution and Bylaws.